 Alternates to each position are selected as each student may be unable to come to the School due to distance, clinical, work, or call obligation.
 In these instances, an alternate is asked to serve, if available.
-Every effort is made to have a student representative available if decisions are to be made that may affect any student's progression in the School.
+Every effort is made to have a student representative available if decisions are to be MTSA DNAP Practice Doctorate Class of 2022 Student Handbook | 88 made that may affect any student's progression in the School.